obiwanjacobi/Zsharp/docs/modules/assembly.md

 The function specified must be present in one of the included modules.

-The declaration of the entry point function must be one of:
+The declaration of the entry point function must be one of (the name can be anything, does not have to be 'main'):

 ```csharp
 main: ()